 As the mediation is held under the auspices of CEDR, and CEDR is a party to the mediation agreement, CEDR is also bound to keep confidential information which the mediator may share with CEDR for the purposes of case reports or queries regarding professional conduct.

 Apart from where the parties agree in writing to consent to disclosure of what would normally be confidential, there may be rare circumstances in which the confidentiality of the mediation process cannot be preserved, such as where:

-- $\circ$ $\,$ the mediator or any party or their representative is required by law to make disclosure; - the mediator reasonably considers that there is a serious risk of significant harm to the life or safety of any person if the information in question is not disclosed; or
+- the mediator or any party or their representative is required by law to make disclosure; - the mediator reasonably considers that there is a serious risk of significant harm to the life or safety of any person if the information in question is not disclosed; - the mediator reasonably considers that there is a serious risk of being personally subject to criminal proceedings unless the information in question is disclosed.